humdrum-tools/humdrum-tools/README.md

 [Humdrum Toolkit](https://github.com/humdrum-tools/humdrum), and
 the ```humextra``` subdirectory contains the [Humdrum Extras](https://github.com/craigsapp/humextra) package.
-Documentation for using Humdrum tools is found at http://www.humdrum.org.
+Documentation for using Humdrum tools can be found at http://www.humdrum.org.

 The Humdrum Toolkit is a set of [unix command-line](https://www.youtube.com/watch?v=bE9DyH43C2I) programs